 As social and academic challenges to girls increase, particularly in low-income neighborhoods, the opportunities for co-curricular and after-school enrichment activities through schools continue to decline.
 These cutbacks are especially severe in our lowest-income areas and most troubling in light of research showing that well-run youth development programs like Girl Scouts have huge benefits.

 The Girl Scout Promise Program brings the power of Girl Scouting to girls living in the most at-risk communities in southeastern Wisconsin.
 These communities include central city neighborhoods in Milwaukee as well as areas in Racine and Kenosha.
 Girls living in these communities are at the greatest risk for long-term negative outcomes such as intergenerational poverty, lack of educational attainment, and long lasting negative health problems.

-Girl Scouts of Wisconsin Southeast serves approximately 6,000 girls annually through the Girl Scout Promise Program.
+Girl Scouts of Wisconsin Southeast serves more than 5,500 girls annually through the Girl Scout Promise Program.

 Family connection is a strong value among Latino families that is shared by the Girl Scouts organization.
 In Girl Scouts, troop leaders have traditionally been mothers of participants.
 That is why our Latina Initiative places intense focus on recruiting moms as well as girls to participate in the Girl Scout Leadership Experience.

 Girl Scouts is not a tradition widely recognized in the Latino community—especially in homes where parents are first generation Americans.
 To better serve these girls and moms, we have developed a plan that modifies traditional Girl Scout programs, events, and curriculum to align with the unique cultural values and language needs of the community.